dgr8abr/my-site/columns/rice-up.md

 # #3 **RICE UP**

-### - THIS ARTICLE SHOULD've BEEN PUBLISHED AUGUST 28, 2023.
+### - THIS ARTICLE SHOULD HAVE BEEN PUBLISHED AUGUST 28, 2023.

 With the current prices of rice inching up again recently, I can’t help but to write my thoughts out again.
 So that I can share my two cents about this pressing matter that concerns majority of Filipinos in this post-pandemic time.
 For sharing is caring, my friends.